okta/okta-powershell-cli/README.md

 ```sh
 Invoke-OktaEstablishAccessToken
 ```
 > Note: You have to open the browser and navigate to the provided URL to complete the flow.
-Once the device is authorized, fo back to the PowerShell terminal.
+Once the device is authorized, go back to the PowerShell terminal.

 3. Invoke commands